Complementary and alternative medicine has a great deal to offer those with ASD

 Complementary and alternative medicine has a great deal to offer those with ASD.
 Important progress has been made in understanding effective therapeutics including homoeopathics, nutritional supplements, herbal medicine and dietary work.

-Judith has had extensive experience providing safe and effective treatment for those with ASD.
+Judith has had extensive experience providing safe and effective support for those with ASD.
 This includes the usage of a range of highly accurate diagnostics tests including IgG food sensitivity testing, Hair Tissue Mineral Analysis and Comprehensive Digestive Stool Analysis.
 These can ensure treatment plans are individualised and appropriate, optimising optimal therapeutic outcomes.

 Ideally, therapeutic support is provided for the whole family.
 Parents and siblings are always exhausted, distressed and functionally unwell. – as with any family, the children do better if the parents are doing better – and it is possible for things to be better.